Policy 3205PSexual Harassment of Students Prohibited

-A fixed component of all district orientation sessions for staff, students and regular volunteers will introduce the elements of this policy.
+A fixed component of all district orientation sessions for staff, students and regular volunteers will introduce the elements of this procedure and corresponding policy.
 Staff will be provided information on recognizing and preventing sexual harassment.
-Staff will be fully informed of the formal and informal complaint processes and their roles and responsibilities under the policy and procedure.
+Staff will be fully informed of their responsibilities when on notice of sexual harassment, of the formal complaint procedures and their roles and responsibilities under the policy and procedure.

 Certificated staff will be reminded of their legal responsibility to report suspected child abuse, and how that responsibility may be implicated by some allegations of sexual harassment.
 Regular volunteers will get the portions of this component of orientation relevant to their rights and responsibilities.

 Students will be provided with age-appropriate information on the recognition and prevention of sexual harassment and their rights and responsibilities under this and other district policies and rules at student orientation sessions and on other appropriate occasions, which may include parents.

 As part of the information on the recognition and prevention of sexual harassment staff, volunteers, students and parents will be informed that sexual harassment may include, but is not limited to:

 - Demands for sexual favors in exchange for preferential treatment or something of value;

 - Stating or implying that a person will lose something if he or she does not submit to a sexual request;

 - Penalizing a person for refusing to submit to a sexual advance, or providing a benefit to someone who does;